lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

-With the RSA-KEM Algorithm, an originator encrypts a random integer (z) with the recipient's RSA public key to produce a ciphertext (C), and the originator derives a shared secret (ss) from the random integer (z).
+With the RSA-KEM Algorithm, an originator encrypts a random integer (z) with the recipient's RSA public key to produce a ciphertext (C), and the originator derives a shared secret (SS) from the random integer (z).
 The originator then sends the ciphertext (C) to the recipient.
-The recipient decrypts the ciphertext (C) using the their private key to recover the random integer (z), and the recipient derives a shared secret (ss) from the random integer(z).
+The recipient decrypts the ciphertext (C) using the their private key to recover the random integer (z), and the recipient derives a shared secret (SS) from the random integer(z).
 In this way, originator and recipient obtain the same shared secret (ss).

-The RSA-KEM Algorithm depends on a key-derivation function (KDF), which is used to derive the shared secret (ss).
-Many key-derivation functions support the inclusion of other information in addition to the shared secret (ss) in the input to the function; however, no other information is included as an input to the KDF by the RSA-KEM Algorithm.
+The RSA-KEM Algorithm depends on a key-derivation function (KDF), which is used to derive the shared secret (SS).
+Many key-derivation functions support the inclusion of other information in addition to the shared secret (SS) in the input to the function; however, no other information is included as an input to the KDF by the RSA-KEM Algorithm.